ecstatic-nobel/IOC-Report/README.md

 cd ioc_report
 ```

+#### Latest Features
+v0.0.1 - Created project to download files from a list of URLs, get the checksums of the downloaded files, submit the URLs to VirusTotal for checksums of the last file analyzed, and finally submit the correct checksums to Hybrid-Analysis for a summary of the IOCs.
+v0.0.2 - Added the option to skip the file download.
+v0.0.3 - Added support to submit a list of hashes straight to Hybrid-Analysis.
+v0.0.4 - Added a web service to centralize IOC sharing.
+v0.0.5 - Added the option to pull the latest summaries from the Hyrid-Analysis feed.
+Added support to search the web service for any IOC.

 #### Download Report
 The download report, `iocr_checksum.sh`, is used to download the files, get the MIME-type, MD5, SHA256 hashes, remove the files, and write the comma-separated data to a file.